The #1 Reason to List Your House Today!

 2. There Is Less Competition Now

-Housing inventory is currently at a 4.2-month supply, well under the 6-months needed for a normal housing market.
-This means, in the majority of the country, there are not enough homes for sale to satisfy the number of buyers in that market.
-This is good news for home prices.
+Housing inventory is still under the 6-month supply that is needed for a normal housing market.
+This means that, in the majority of the country, there are not enough homes for sale to satisfy the number of buyers in the market.
+This is good news for homeowners who have gained equity as their home values have increased.
 However, additional inventory could be coming to the market soon.

 3. The Process Will Be Quicker